Jakob37/RASP/README.md

 ##### RDP Classifier

-RDP Classifier is used for taxonomic assignment, and is out of the box trained on 16S rRNA sequence.
+RDP Classifier is used for taxonomic assignment, and is out of the box trained on 16S rRNA sequences.
 Its GitHub repository is found at:

 https://github.com/rdpstaff/RDPTools.git